-My writing has taken me on an interesting journey where I have whiled away 5 years of my life writing a series I never intended to.
+My writing has taken me on an interesting journey where I have whiled away a few years of my life writing a series I never intended to.

 This journey took me from an idea through a learning curve I had no awareness even existed.

 I just had the notion that I would rewrite a manuscript I typed up that sat gathering dust for over 25 years after I took voluntary redundancy from my full-time job of nearly 10 years with the local council.
 I was 63 by then.

 Since I’m semi-retired (I still work a casual job) it will give me something to do besides renovating work.